Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 git clone https://github.com/AMCalejandro/testdata
 ```

-Then, we can run the Nextflow analysis with the default parameters using this command:
+Then, we can run the longGWAS analysis with the default parameters using these Nextflow commands:

 ```bash
 nextflow run michael-ta/longitudinal-GWAS-pipeline -profile standard -r main
 ```

+_Note_: To learn more about the Nextflow command line interface (CLI), please refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/cli.html).